fastly/ftw/docs/YAMLFormat.md

 **Version:** 0.1

-*note in the future if stop_magic is enabled this will prevent automatic header values TODO*
+*Note: in the future if stop_magic is enabled this will prevent automatic header values TODO* *Note: If a Content-Type is passed and a charset attribute is set, FTW will try to encode the data with that codec.
+It must be a valid Python codec and the default is UTF-8.*

 protocol
 -----------